Solving the single-track train scheduling problem via Deep Reinforcement Learning: Introduction

-As said, planned routes are the ones preferred in normal conditions, but this rarely happens since disruptions occur daily in the network.
-A broken train, a not working switch, delays in the preparation of the train, and many more real-life problems may affect the overall network.
-Sometimes the delay introduced is small and the planned schedule can still be used, but on other occasions, online re-routing and re-scheduling have to be applied.
-In literature, this online decision making is called the Train Dispatching problem (\td), a real-time variant of the Train Timetabling problem (known to be NP-hard \cite{CapraraFischettiToth2002}).
-Indeed, the very little time admitted for computation (often less than a few seconds) makes this problem very challenging to solve in practice.
-The task of dispatching trains is in the hands of human operators, the so-called {\em dispatchers}, that, to this day, are generally provided with little or no decision support in the process.
-This makes it difficult for dispatchers to go beyond their local view of the network and take into account the knock-on effects of their decisions.
-The Train Dispatching problem has spurred much research interest over the years, leading to a vast amount of literature, in particular in the Optimization community.
-Different models and solutions approaches have been proposed over the years, primarily based on integer programming, graph theory, and ad-hoc heuristics.
-Refer to \cite{dispatchingHandbookChapter} for a deeper insight on the Train Dispatching problem, and to the many surveys on the topic for an overview of these approaches (e.g. \cite{CaEtAl14, CoMe15, fang2015}).
+In operating a railway system, the IM ideally attempts to adhere perfectly to the timetable.
+Unfortunately, as anyone who has ever taken a train will be familiar with, this seldom happens, as small disturbances, or in some cases serious disruptions, occur daily.
+A train malfunction, switch or track failure, delays in the preparation of the train or in passengers embarking, and plenty of other issues may create train delays and ultimately affect the overall network, sometimes in unforeseen ways.
+In some cases small delays are recovered from simply driving trains faster, but, very often, online re-routing and re-scheduling decisions have to be taken to reduce delays and increase efficiency.
+In literature, this online decision making process is referred to as the Train Dispatching problem (\td), a real-time variant of the above mentioned Train Timetabling problem (known to be NP-hard \cite{caprara2002modeling}).
+The very little time admitted for computation (often only a few seconds) and the size and complexity of real-life instances makes this problem very challenging to solve also in practice.
+The real-time nature of the problem in particular largely limits the solution approaches that can be used effectively.
+Operationally, the task of dispatching trains is in the hands of the IM's traffic controllers, the {\em dispatchers}, each assigned to a specific portion of the network (a station, a junction, a part of a line, etc).
+To this day, dispatchers are generally provided with little or no decision support in this process, which makes it challenging for them to go beyond their local view of the network and take into account the knock-on effects of their decisions, especially in areas of the network that are outside their direct control.